Mysterious $15,000 'GrayKey' Promises To Unlock iPhone X For The Feds - Slashdot

 Re: (Score:2)

 Should be considered treason.
-(Score:2)
+(Score:3, Interesting)

 This is completely against the publics own interest and should be considered treason, IMHO.